 - EU students (must have lived in the UK for 3 or more years)

 Who doesn’t qualify for a student maintenance loan?

 - Students doing a second degree at the same level (not a Postgraduate course)

 - Students from outside of the EU that have not been living in the UK for more than 3 years

 - Students over 60 years of age

 Maintenance looking a little light?
-Final year student?
-Thought so.
+Are you a final year student?

 When you are in final year the amount of your maintenance loan will reduce.
-Strictly speaking this is because once you finish your final exams you are not a student anymore.
-In your previous few years as a student the government took into account summer vacation.
-But once you are no longer a student, they no longest have a duty of care.
+Strictly speaking this is because once you finish your final exams, you are not a student anymore.
+In your previous few years as a student, the government took into account summer vacation.
+However, this no longer applies once a student has completed their final term.

 We often get asked what is the minimum maintenance loan a student can apply for and the answer is simple…as little as you want.
 If you only want to apply for £500 you can do so.